/ Oct 5

 Step 6: Low Plank (Chaturanga Dandasana)

 Make it your own: This can be done with the knees touching to support you.
-If you were in a tabletop position, gently lower yourself down to the floor however it feels comfortable for you.
+If you were in a tabletop position, slowly lower yourself down to the floor in a comfortable way.

 Step 7 upward facing dog